 As you look over your financial statement review checklist, you’ll be able to reflect on your business’s performance.
 From there, you’ll be able to start planning for the future, whether that’s creating new projects or delegating tasks to check off a priority task or improve your personal life.
 In your meeting, you can have a round table discussion where each member can help with the planning phase and take on roles they believe they can succeed in.

 Your monthly review meeting should also be a period of reflection that allows you to make both personal and professional assessments.
 Is your routine working?
 How’s your work-life balance?
 What hard decisions do you have to make to achieve your goals?
 Asking yourself these hard questions gives you and your team the opportunity to track progress and make amendments to your personal and professional life to achieve success.

 Ask the right questions

 There are many ways to be an effective CEO.
 Having an MBA and living and breathing numbers aren’t necessarily job requirements.
 But if you don’t understand the key trends that are helping or hurting the company’s performance, a bold vision and an empathetic touch with people aren’t going to keep you from going broke.

 Again, Cash is a CEO-level responsibility.
 So is Learning.

 If corporate finance isn’t your first language, our Monthly Financial Review Checklist can help you gain some basic fluency.
 It also provides a four-part structure that will help you and your team get more comfortable with this review process.
+Whether you’re wondering how to increase profits or reduce operating expenses to increase revenue, there are certain questions to ask yourself as you review your financial statements.
 Some sample questions you need to address every month include: